juliotec/MyDapperExtensions/readme.md

+This Dapper Extensions version it was updated for net 6.0 and later

+Has been fixed some bugs

 # Introduction

 Dapper Extensions is a small library that complements [Dapper](https://github.com/SamSaffron/dapper-dot-net) by adding basic CRUD operations (Get, Insert, Update, Delete) for your POCOs.
 For more advanced querying scenarios, Dapper Extensions provides a predicate system.
 The goal of this library is to keep your POCOs pure by not requiring any attributes or base class inheritance.